 ROAS is the opposite side of that same coin.
 It tells you how much money you earn for every dollar you spend on Amazon advertising.

 Back in the early, wild west days of eCommerce, selling on Amazon was a lot like a drag race.
 Find a product, pay for a bunch of positive reviews, and stomp on the gas.

 Now, if I can compare it to anything, it’s like Formula One.
 The financial stakes have become enormous.
 Instead of a handful of shade-tree mechanics trying to get their stripped down cars to go faster in a straight line, there are millions of dollars at stake and controversy around every corner.
 There are a lot of twists and turns, and Amazon sellers are either downshifting, on the brakes, or are trying hard not to run out of fuel.

-Ecommerce sellers know that with Amazon’s constant changes and the supply chain crisis, those twists and turns are just part of online commerce.
-Keeping a steady stream of inventory (your e-commerce fuel), requires constant vigilance.
+eCommerce sellers know that with Amazon’s constant changes and the ongoing supply-chain crisis, those twists and turns are just part of online commerce.
+Keeping a steady stream of inventory (your eCommerce fuel), requires constant vigilance.

 It’s become ever more important to have a way of keeping a close eye on your Amazon ads.
 That’s where ACoS strategy comes in.

 Break-Even and Target ACoS Will Help You Connect the Dots

 The first step in creating an Amazon ACoS strategy requires calculating two important ACoS-based metrics, break-even ACoS and target ACoS.